S-8 POS: Post-effective amendment to a S-8 registration statement

 SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THESE

-SECURITIES OR PASSED UPON THE ACCURACY OR ADEQUACY OF
+PASSED UPON THE ACCURACY OR ADEQUACY OF

 THIS PROSPECTUS.
 ANY REPRESENTATION TO THE